Quebec City, Quebec, Canada

 Wendake

-Step inside a traditional longhouse to learn about the myths and legends of the Huron–Wendat people or attend a powwow to experience First Nations rituals and traditions.
-Treat yourself to a night at the chic Hôtel–Musée Premières Nations, a four–star boutique hotel inspired by longhouses.
-Visit the adjacent Huron–Wendat Museum; then indulge in First Nations cuisine at La Traite with dishes like Cerf de Boileau – deer served with fresh blueberries flavoured with balsam fir.
+Step inside a traditional longhouse to learn about the myths and legends of the Huron-Wendat people, or attend a powwow to experience First Nations rituals and traditions.
+Treat yourself to a night at the chic Hôtel-Musée Premières Nations, a four-star boutique hotel inspired by longhouses.
+Visit the adjacent Huron-Wendat Museum, then indulge in First Nations cuisine at La Traite with dishes like Cerf de Boileau – venison served with fresh blueberries flavoured with balsam fir.